-As a new season gear up, fans across the nation are soiling to watch their favorite college football teams hit the field.
+As a new season gears up, fans across the nation can't wait to watch their favorite college football teams hit the field.
 Such an American institution appeals to a long list of country singers.
-Many of them, as you might expect, reside in either one of the Midwest’s high school football hotbeds or in the Deep South, where the national championship trophy almost always resides.
+Many of them, as you might expect, grew up in either one of the Midwest or Southwest's high school football hotbeds or in the Deep South, where the national championship trophy almost always resides.

 These stars of varying fame might be loading up their RVs for tailgating if touring didn't get priority, as each of them is a vocal supporter of a major college football program.